cyclosproject/cyclos4-ui/README.md

 ### Customize the advertisement categories

 It is possible to customize the advertisements category icons and colors, which are shown when selecting the marketplace menu item.
-It is recommended that all the oot advertisement categories in Cyclos have an internal name.
+It is recommended that all the root advertisement categories in Cyclos have an internal name.
 The default settings in the frontend matches the categories created by default when creating a network in Cyclos via the wizard.
 Here is an example of the `src/app/setup.ts` file with the default settings:

 ```typescript
 export function setup() {